 Mixing Vs. Mastering FAQs

 If you're still having trouble understanding the difference between mixing and mastering, check out this quick guide of commonly asked questions.
-We'll do our best to provide some answers so that you can build your skills as a budding mixing and mastering engineer.
+We'll do our best to provide some answers so that you can build your skills as a budding mixing and/or mastering engineer.

 What's more important mixing or mastering?

-Mixing and mastering are both integral parts of the audio production process.
+Mixing and mastering are both integral parts of the music production process.
 Mixing certainly requires more steps than mastering, though that doesn’t necessarily mean it’s more important or easier to accomplish.
 Mixing creates the balance of a composition and mastering elevates the final version of a song so that it’s radio ready.